cloudfoundry/summit-training-classes/basics/slides/README.md

 Students may benefit from being reminded that their apps may need to change.
 For example, leader election or external scheduling may be required when migrating from a monolith to many replicas of an app.

 The slide on health management components is often superfluous.

+## 6. Debugging

+Give students the tools they need to debug broken apps of their own after finishing the course.

+### Key Takeaways

+* `cf logs` tells you what the app thinks is happening.
+* `cf events` tells you what the _platform_ thinks is happening.
+* **Logs in Cloud Foundry are not kept indefinitely**.
+* Logs in Cloud Foundry are 'best effort' and **may be lost**.
+* Use of **`cf ssh` should be discouraged**.

+### Notes

+Many users do not realise that `cf logs` does not store their logs indefinitely, and also do not realise that log entries may be lost altogether.
+Some students may perceive this latter point as a weakness of the platform, so explaining the extreme performance impact of guaranteed log delivery in a distributed environment may be required.

+Recommend to students that if log entries need to be kept for regulatory purposes, they should be stored in a transactional data store instead.

+`cf ssh` is a particularly dangerous command as it can change the state of running applications, completely invalidating testing and governance.
+Students should be discouraged from using it except when issues cannot be replicated anywhere other than the live environment.